-P∈ (Parking)
+p∈ (Parking)

-The steering is locked, and the taillight, license plate light and auxiliary light are on.
+The steering is locked, and the taillight, license plate light and auxiliary lights are on.
 The hazard lights and turn signal lights can be turned on, but all other electrical systems are off.
 The key can be removed.

-The steering must be locked before the key can be turned to " $p \in$ ".
+The steering must be locked before the key can be turned to "p€".